Rajat117/aws-guide/StepFunction/Overview.md

-Allows you to build serverless visual workflow
+Allows you to build serverless visual workflow using lambda function

 # Features
 - Sequence